dekuNukem/daytripper/README.md

 ![Alt text](resources/photos/face_note.jpg)

-Mount the TX anywhere you want.
+Mount the TX in the path of incoming threat.
 Plug RX into your computer.

 When motion is detected, RX will press `Win + M` and instantly hide what you're doing.